Skip to main content

 Suriname

-At the end of 2023, Suriname was the only Caribbean State yet to sign the TPNW, following the Bahamas’ signature on 19 September 2023.
-Suriname voted in favour of adopting the TPNW at the UN Diplomatic Conference in 2017 and has consistently voted in favour of the annual UN General Assembly resolutions on the Treaty, including in 2023.
+Suriname is the only Caribbean state yet to sign the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+It voted in favour of adopting the TPNW at the UN negotiating conference in 2017 and has consistently voted in favour of the annual UN General Assembly resolutions on the Treaty, including in 2024.
 Suriname maintains policies and practices that are compatible with all of the prohibitions in Article 1 of the TPNW, and can therefore sign and ratify or accede to the Treaty without the need for a change in conduct.

 TPNW Status